The problem with fatty liver symptoms is that they do not appear until later stages.

 If diagnosed early on, fatty liver can be treated.

-But in the later stages of fatty liver symptoms, the condition might be life-threatening.
+But in the later stages of fatty liver disease, the condition might be life-threatening.

 Complications of fatty liver

-There are a lot of complications that can occur if you ignore the fatty liver symptoms and do not make a change to your lifestyle.
+There are a lot of complications that can occur if you ignore the symptoms and do not make a change to your lifestyle.

 When the normal function of your liver decreases, it can result in one of the following complications: